Ashok0/EnderalVREssentials-Nightly/README.md

 18. (Optional) You can delete the \downloads\ folder in your Mod Organizer 2 folder to remove downloaded mods which are only needed during installation.
 This will free up 58GB of hard disk space.
 19. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
 		* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!

+## Somnium Setup
+The Somnium assets have been temporarily removed at the request of Scenic Route Games.
+They will be added back at a later date with official support from the original developer.
+In the interim, perform the following steps to use the optional Somnium profile:
+1. Install Somnium from the official website [**HERE**](https://www.scenicroute.games/projects/somnium).
+2. Copy the following files from Somnium to the corresponding mod folders in the Enderal VR Essentials installation location:
+\Apoapse's Accoutrement\meshes\ and \Apoapse's Accoutrement\textures\
+\Screw the Black Guardian v2\Scripts\, \Screw the Black Guardian v2\Sound\, and \Screw the Black Guardian v2\Video\
+\Somnium Music Edits\Music\
+\Somnium Retextures\meshes\ and \Somnium Retextures\textures\

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
 All MCM settings are pre-configured for a good VR experience but following changes are suggested: